enspiral/handbook/guides/comms_guidelines.md

 Know the various channels available and consciously decide where to post.
 Within a given tool, post to the right group or channel:

 * Topics requiring a group decision and affecting everyone go on Loomio
-* Issues, improvements and general discussion go on Github or Waffle
+* Issues, improvements and general discussion go on Github
 * Broadcast announcements to all contributors go in News
 * Casual realtime communication goes on Slack.
 You will reach whoever opts in to read when you happen to post.
 * Other casual communication goes in the Facebook group - again you'll reach whoever opts in there.